Nourie Hadig: Synopsis

 After four years, gypsies came by the house where Nourie Hadig was.
 She bought a girl from them, and they both served the prince.
 At the end of the seven years, the prince woke and because the gypsy girl was tending him, he thought she had served him all seven years, so he decided to marry her.
 While wedding arrangements were going on, the prince went to town and told Nourie Hadig that since she must have helped some, he would buy her something.
 She asked for the Stone of Patience.
 He went to buy it.
 The stonecutter told him that if one's troubles were great, the stone would swell until it burst from sorrow on hearing them, but if the person made much of a little, the person would swell and burst, and so he must watch and ensure that the servant who asked for it did not burst.
 He gave Nourie Hadig the stone, and she told it her story.
 It swelled and was about to burst when the prince broke in and insisted on marrying her rather than the gypsy.

 The next new moon, the moon said that the princess of Adana was more beautiful, so the mother knew where her daughter was.
 She made a beautiful sleep-inducing ring, and had a gypsy take it to her daughter, pleading that she had been out of her mind when she ordered her death.
-The gypsy girl persuaded the daughter to wear the ring, and when she slid it on her finger, she collapsed in sleep.
+The gypsy girl persuaded the daughter to wear the ring, and as soon as Nourie Hadig had it on her finger, the ring sent her into sleep.
 The prince refused to bury his wife; he would tend her as she had tended him.
 Many doctors were unable to heal her, but one tried to steal the ring.
 She started to come awake; he slid it back on and got the prince to promise him rewards for healing his wife.
-Then he took the ring off, which awakened Nourie Hadig.
+Then he took the ring off, which awoke Nourie Hadig.